ayusingh-54/Razorpay/README.md

 # Tailwindo1Razorpay

-This project is developed by Ayusi with the help of Love Babbar.
+This project is developed by Ayush with the help of Love Babbar.

 ## Description